saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/concurrency.md

 - `||`: This defines a closure with no parameters.
 If the closure had parameters, they would be listed between the vertical bars.
 - `{ ... }`: This is the body of the closure, which contains the code that will be executed in the new thread.
+- `thread::sleep(Duration)`: Pauses the current thread for the specified duration.

 #### Message Passing